-Back 4 Blood returns the cooperative zombie-killing action we have been waiting for since Left 4 Dead 2 was released in 2009.
+Back 4 Blood returns the cooperative zombie-killing action we waited for since Left 4 Dead 2 was released in 2009.
 Included in many of the similar returning aspects of the game are special infected.
-These are people who have been turned into the Ridden but have mutated beyond the common infected you will see grouped together and have special powers to harm and trap cleaners.
+These are people who have been turned into the Ridden but have mutated beyond the common infected you will see grouped and have special powers to harm and trap cleaners.
 Here are all of the special infected Ridden in Back 4 Blood.

 Note: we have seen these special infected referenced with multiple names.
 We will update this article when we have more information on why that is.
 Also, with Back 4 Blood being in pre-alpha, there is a chance Turtle Rock Studios could announce more special infected in the future.

 Note: Some special infected have different variations and mutations that technically make them distinct monsters, but since they are essentially in the same class, we will include them in one grouping.